theupdateframework/specification/tuf-spec.md

     * **3.3.2**.
 The version number of the trusted snapshot metadata file, if any, MUST be less than or equal to the version number of the new snapshot metadata file.
+If the new snapshot metadata file is older than the trusted metadata file, discard it and report the potential rollback attack.

     * **3.3.3**.
 The version number of the targets metadata file, and all delegated targets metadata files (if any), in the trusted snapshot metadata file, if any, MUST be less than or equal to its version number in the new snapshot metadata file.
 Furthermore, any targets metadata filename that was listed in the trusted snapshot metadata file, if any, MUST continue to be listed in the new snapshot metadata file.
+If any of these conditions are not met, discard the new snaphot metadadata file and report the failure.

   * **3.4**. **Check for a freeze attack.** The latest known time should be lower than the expiration timestamp in the new snapshot metadata file.
 If so, the new snapshot metadata file becomes the trusted snapshot metadata file.
+If the new snaphshot metadata file is expired, discard it and report the potential freeze attack.

 **4**. **Download the top-level targets metadata file**, up to either the number of bytes specified in the snapshot metadata file, or some Z number of